ayuuuvauuu/config/README.md

 #enable-parallel-downloading

+change the ttl to 65 to make trick isp into thinking that i am not using hotsopt

 NOTE: remove all fish.tmp. files form the fish dir to remove all the temporaye enviroment variables required Prgrame to install